Lugal-PCZ/PhotoCaptionTool/README.md

 # About PhotoCaptionTool
-This script takes a folder full of JPEGs and creates a photo log from which you can generate annotated photos or update the originals’ metadata, leveraging [exiftool](https://exiftool.org) to do so.
+This script takes a folder full of JPEGs or HEICs and creates a photo log from which you can generate annotated photos or update the originals’ metadata, leveraging [exiftool](https://exiftool.org) to do so.
 It is written for archaeologist and geared to their needs, but can help with any kind of work that is grouped into projects and sites.

 # Installation
 ## Windows